Ethorbit/steamcmd-server-docker/README.md

 * `SRCDS_AUTOVALIDATE`

-This will validate files in the background when the server is started.
+(Off by default because of the CPU performance impact) This will validate files in the background when the server is started.

 Note: you do not need this for updates, srcds updates are automatic.